 You can try a tea of any of the aforementioned herbs in any combination and drink liberally.
 Peppermint and fennel specifically are anti-spasmodic.
 Red raspberry is considered a good female toner to drink throughout the month, but I don’t find that it reduces acute pain very well.
 It can be quite preventative.

-Take a tincture of chaste berry (vitex) twice a day for days 14-28 of your cycle.
+Take a tincture of chaste berry (vitex).
 It takes a couple months to work, but it regulates your cycle by stimulating progesterone production.
 Avoid it if you are using hormonal birth control of any kind.